 This decade will mark the 70th anniversary of WG430’s first flight (19th October 1951) and the 75th anniversary of the first DHC-1 flight (22nd May 1946).
-For the 75th anniversary, two former RAF Chipmunks (WG430 and WP833) flew close formation flights for photographers and enthusiasts at Flabob Airport in Southern California.
+For the 75th anniversary, RAF Chipmunks WG430 and WP833 flew formation flights for photographers and enthusiasts at Flabob Airport in Southern California.
 This event was part of a global gathering of Chipmunks, with similar displays taking part in the UK, New Zealand and South Africa, to name a few.
 Representatives and videographers from the Experimental Aircraft Association were on hand to record the event for a video shown at the EAA Air Venture show in 2021.
 The July 2020 issue of EAA Sport Aviation magazine included two photographs of WG430 taken while maintenance was being conducted by the subjects of the article, Nando and Hualdo Mendoza of West Coast Air Creations.
-A thorough and extensive maintenance schedule is being followed to ensure that WG430 will be kept in airworthy condition for historical display well into the next decade.
+A thorough and extensive maintenance schedule is being followed to ensure that WG430 will be kept in airworthy condition for historical display well into the next few decades.
 Attendance at the EAA Air Venture airshow in 2021 at Oshkosh was planned to celebrate the 75th anniversary of the DHC-1.
 Unfortunately, after flying for three days, WG430 was grounded with a faulty magneto just 100nm short of Oshkosh.
 The decision was made to install new modern magnetos and a return journey to California was made soon after.
 WG430 was used to validate a FAST (Formation Safety Team) qualification for the pilot owners of WG430 and WP833.
 A future formation display pair is under consideration to enable demonstration and raise awareness at various events and airshows.
 Due to global shortage of Gipsy Major engine parts, new pistons (Ed Clark) and reconditioned cylinders & cylinder heads (Chris Harrison) were installed in 2023 to ensure WG430 will remain mechanically airworthy for many years to come.
+In July 2023, WG430 was flown in the airshow display at EAA Oshkosh in front of tens of thousands of people, as an airborne tribute to those who flew the type during the past decades.